OkJoe/JoesRSA/README.md

-This program provides a plat form to generate password, encipher and decipher in RSA64 system.
+This program provides a platform to generate password, encipher and decipher in RSA24 system in base 64.